fookiejs/core/README.md

 ## Contribution

 Thinking of contributing to FookieJS?
 That's awesome!
 Make sure you read our Contributing Guide before sending a pull request.
 Have a FookieJS related tool or project?
-Send a PR to our curated list and showcase it to the community.
+Send a PR to our curated list and showcase it to the community..

 ## License